undostres-com-mx/woocommerce-gateway-undostres/README.md

 ## Plugin information

-This plugin has been tested on WooCommerce 6.5 to 7.0 and WordPress 5.9 to 6.0.2.
+This plugin has been tested from WooCommerce 6.5 to 7.0 and WordPress from 5.9 to 6.0.3.

 The composer.json have the dependencies of the plugin.